DarkJaslo/DarkJaslo/README.md

 <h2>
   About me
 </h2>
-My name is Jon, and I'm a fourth year student of Computer Engineering at UPC, Barcelona, Spain.<br><br>
+My name is Jon, and I'm currently a fourth year student of Computer Engineering at UPC, Barcelona, Spain.<br><br>

 -Interested in C++, games, DIY and optimization<br>
--Would like to make games, at least for fun<br>
+-Would like to make games, at least for fun
+-Casual server admin<br>
 <br>
   Expect a lot of experiments, some of which may contain the worst possible code ever written, directly spawned from the Underworld itself.
 To me, at least, that's a great aspect of programming too &#128523;